wmo-im/wis2box-training/documentation/docs/en/practical-sessions/accessing-your-student-vm.md

 ## Introduction

-As part of locally hosted WIS2 Training workshop, you can access your personal student VM on the local training network named "WIS2-training".
+As part of local WIS2 Training workshop, you can access your personal student VM on the local training network named "WIS2-training".

 Your student VM has the following software pre-installed: